-- (ii) Jindal Stainless Ltd Versus Commr. of Cus. & Service Tax, Visakhapatnam [2020 (371) ELT 784 (Tri Hyd)] - (iii) Coromandel International Ltd. Versus C.C. & S.T., Visakhapatnam [2019 (370) ELT 433 (Tri Hyd)] - (iv) Meenakshi Industries Versus Commr. of GST & C. EX., Puducherry [2019 (369) ELT 832 (Tri Chennai)] - (v) Uniword Telecom Ltd Versus Commissioner of Central Excise, Noida [2017 (358) ELT 666 (Tri All)] - (vi) Commissioner of Customs, Tuticorin Versus S. Mathivathanai Traders [2016 (344) ELT 329 (Tri Chennai)] - (vii) Akasaka Electronics Ltd Versus Commissioner OF Customs, Mumbai [2016 (343) ELT 362 (Tri Mumbai)] - (viii) C.C.E., Chennai-III Versus Saralee Household& Bodycare India (P) Ltd [2007 (216) ELT 685 (Mad)]
+- (i) Jindal Stainless Ltd Versus Commr. of Cus. & Service Tax, Visakhapatnam [2020 (371) ELT 784 (Tri Hyd)] - (ii) Coromandel International Ltd. Versus C.C. & S.T., Visakhapatnam [2019 (370) ELT 433 (Tri Hyd)] - (iii) Meenakshi Industries Versus Commr. of GST & C. EX., Puducherry [2019 (369) ELT 832 (Tri Chennai)] - (iv) Uniword Telecom Ltd Versus Commissioner of Central Excise, Noida [2017 (358) ELT 666 (Tri All)] - (v) Commissioner of Customs, Tuticorin Versus S. Mathivathanai Traders [2016 (344) ELT 329 (Tri Chennai)] - (vi) Akasaka Electronics Ltd Versus Commissioner OF Customs, Mumbai [2016 (343) ELT 362 (Tri Mumbai)] - (vii) C.C.E., Chennai-III Versus Saralee Household & Bodycare India (P) Ltd [2007 (216) ELT 685 (Mad)]

-5.15 The appellant has further contended that the imported bunkers were sold at a price significantly lower than the import price/value on which the duty was assessed, and therefore, the Appellant has not been able to even recover the import price of the Bunkers, much less the duty paid thereon.
-However, it is observed that the appellant has not submitted any documentary evidence indicating the import (cost) price of the bunkers.
+5.16 The appellant has further contended that the imported bunkers were sold at a price significantly lower than the import price/value on which the duty was assessed, and therefore, the Appellant has not been able to even recover the import price of the Bunkers, much less the duty paid thereon.
+However, it is observed that the appellant has not submitted any documentary evidence indicating the import (cost) price and the actual selling price of the bunkers.
 In the absence of such critical information, the claim that the bunkers were sold below cost cannot be substantiated.
 No invoices, sale records, or supporting financial documents have been placed on record to demonstrate that the bunkers were sold at a loss.
 Therefore, the assertion made by the appellant remains an unsubstantiated and unverified statement, lacking evidential value, and cannot be accepted.

-5.16 Further I have perused the Memorandum of agreement dated 01.11.2021 for sale of vessel to the appellant in respect of the present appeal.
-The relevant paras related to the sales value of vessel and bunker are reproduced as under:
+5.17 Further I have perused the Memorandum of agreement dated 16.11.2018 for sale of vessel to the appellant in respect of the appeal listed at Sr. No. 01 of the Table A. The relevant paras related to the sales value of vessel and bunker are reproduced as under: